-On December 31, 2015, Messrs.
-Collins and Garfield and Drs.
+On December 31, 2015, Drs.
 Leibowitz and Pan agreed to defer payment of non-employee director compensation due to them in August 2016 until no later than December 31, 2016.
 In consideration for their agreement to further defer payment of compensation, such non-employee directors received fully vested options to purchase an aggregate 25,750 shares of our common stock, all of which have an exercise price of \$2.56 (the closing price on the grant date) and a term of 10-years.
 In January 2017, Drs.
 Pan and Leibowitz agreed to further defer payment of non-employee director compensation due to them until January 2018.
 In consideration of their agreement to defer payment of compensation, the board of directors approved the recommendation of the compensation committee to continue to defer these amounts and increase the balance owed by 1% per month on any unpaid accrued amounts.
+In December 2017, Drs.
+Pan and Leibowitz agreement to defer payment of non-employee director compensation due to them until January 1, 2019.
+In consideration of their agreement to defer these amounts approved the recommendation of their agreement to defer these amounts approved the recommendation of their agreement to defer advector compensation, the board of directors approved the recommendation of their agreement to defer payment of compensation, the board of directors approved the recommendation of their agreement to defer payment of compensation, the board of directors approved the recommendation of their agreement to defer payment of compensation, the board of directors approved the recommendation of their agreement to defer these amounts and increase the balance owed by 1% per month on any unpaid accrued amounts and increase the balance owed by 1% per month on any unpaid accrued amounts.